DVaughan/DVaughan.github.io/_posts/2018-03-20-Adding-Authentication-to-UWP-Apps.md

 ## Receiving Notification that Authentication has Completed

-In the example, I used [Codon's](http://codonfx.com/) IMessageSubscriber interface to receive notification when the app is activated using a custom protocol.
-The app's OnActivated method is called when the app is activated via a custom protocol.
+In the example, I used [Codon's](http://codonfx.com/) `IMessageSubscriber` interface to receive notification when the app is activated using a custom protocol.
+The app's `OnActivated` method is called when the app is activated via a custom protocol.
 The Windows operating system knows about the protocol declarations of the apps installed, and automatically redirects requests using the custom protocol to their respective app/s.
-See Listing x.
+See Listing 4.

-**Listing 3.** App.OnActivated Method
+**Listing 4.** App.OnActivated Method
 ```csharp
 protected override void OnActivated(IActivatedEventArgs e)
 {